S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Apply the role pattern to external contractors.**

--   clarify and describe driver for the role
+-   clarify and describe the driver for the role
--   create domain description
+-   create a domain description
--   implement a selection process
+-   if valuable, implement a selection process
--   limit term of the contract
+-   limit the term of the contract
 -   build in regular peer reviews

-Support roles may be operational only, and external contractors consent to account for their role.
+External contractors consent to take on their role.

 ---